ReachMail Blog - Email Insights Blog

 Attach an immediate AutoResponder to be sent as a welcome message upon sign up.
 The welcome email is also your first chance to make the sale.
 Thank the new customer for their interest and send them some links to interesting items or a promotion you’re running.

 You can also attach several AutoResponder messages to the same list to achieve a fully automated Drip-Campaign.
 ReachMail's AutoResponders let you quickly create drip campaigns.
 Fully customizable, you can attach as many or as few AutoResponder messages as you need.
-The digram to the left (above if you're on a mobile device) shows a basic workflow of a 3 part Drip Campaign series. |

 Once you set up the different Autoresponders , you’re done!